danbz/aesthetic-programming/source/0-Preface/readme.md

 [explain the central metaphor - kitchen, inspired by OSP and others]

+[also add explanation of structuring device - flow charts]

 ##Notes

 <a name=“myfootnote1”>1</a> The casual address “for dummies” could also be used but this carries the unfortunate connotation of learning disability.